koelslaw/documentation/topics/rocknsm2-4-0/CENTOS/sensordeploy.md

 ### Install OS
 > NOTE: add flags to Anaconda Preinstall **IF** any of the nodes are Virtual Machines

 When you boot the installer, called Anaconda.
-Before it boots, press and append the following, which disables physical NIC naming and sets the screen resolution that is better for VMware.
+Before it boots, press the interupt key and append the following, which disables physical NIC naming and sets the screen resolution that is better for VMware.

   `net.ifnames=0 vga=791 biosdevname=0`